gabo-ing/2018.12.05-qiime2-amplicon-analysis/README.md

 Based on QIIME2 documentation and QIIME2 2018.11.
 This requires installation of QIIME2 and activation (source activate qiime2-2018.11)

-PROJECT A
+PROJECT A: 16s and ITS V3-V4.

--Input Files: FASTQ data with the Casava 1.8 demultiplexed format, Paired end (2x300bp, Illumina MiSeq).
+Input Files: FASTQ data with the Casava 1.8 demultiplexed format, Paired end (2x300bp, Illumina MiSeq).
 Two files per sample.

-Step 1: Create QIIME2 artifact from FASTQ files.
+Step 1: Create QIIME2 artifact from FASTQ files (16s).
+Same command was used for ITS (just changing filenames).
 Note that QIIME2 is able to import .fastq.gz files

 Create manifest file (text file will do) and save it somewhere: